Skip to main content

 Samsonite

 The hard outer shell of the suitcase will ensure that, whether the bag gets thrown around a lot by baggage handlers or ends up at the bottom of the cargo hold with tens of other suitcases piled on top of it, the weight won’t press down on your suitcase contents and potentially break anything fragile inside.
 It’s true that some soft or fabric suitcases are still durable enough to provide protection, especially if you make sure the fragile bottles are well-padded.
-Unfortunately, you have no control of what happens to your suitcase once it gets put on that conveyor belt behind the front desk to go to the great cargo hold in the literal sky, so it’s better to be safe than sorry.
+Unfortunately, you have no control over what happens to your suitcase once it gets put on that conveyor belt behind the front desk to go to the great cargo hold in the literal sky, so it’s better to be safe than sorry.

-Wine bottles on a shelf.
+Wine bottles on a shelf

 Hermes Rivera / Unsplash

 With that said, accidents can still happen.
 Your bag could be jostled around too much, a baggage handler could throw it too hard, or, if you travel with soft or fabric suitcases, heavier luggage could land on top of it and break the fragile bottles inside.
 All in all, there are plenty of ways beer cans or bottles can be broken over the course of a flight.
-So, you want to make sure it’s thoroughly padded and protected to survive the trip.
+So, you want to ensure it’s thoroughly padded and protected to survive the trip.

 • Double-check that they are well-secured.
 For a final check, jostle or rattle your suitcase a bit to see if the bottles or cans roll around or knock against each other.
-If they do, rearrange them to make sure they as well secured and padded as possible.
+If they do, rearrange them to make sure they are as well secured and padded as possible.

 Close-up of packing a can in a suitcase